AccentureMacr0s/AccentureMacr0s/README.md

 - ⚡ Fun fact: ...

 # Hands-On IT Operations and DevOps Labs
-## Welcome to our comprehensive suite of hands-on labs designed for learning and mastering various IT operations and DevOps practices.
+ Welcome to comprehensive suite of hands-on labs designed for learning and mastering various IT operations and DevOps practices.
 This README outlines ten practical labs covering a range of technologies including AWS Systems Manager, Kubernetes, Chef, Packer, Bash scripting, and Continuous Integration with GitLab.

 # Lab Overview
 1. AWS Systems Manager (SSM) - Patch Management